j-chiwaii/Linear-Regression-in-R/README.md

 # Linear Regression in R: YouTube Tutorial

-This repository contains all the files for the **Linear Regression using R** tutorial on YouTube.
+This repository contains all the files for the [Using AI to MASTER Linear Regression - COMPLETE WALKTHROUGH](https://youtu.be/Figyzf1npio) tutorial on YouTube.
 The dataset used in the video is `sales.xlsx`, and the R code is in `Regression.R`.

 ## Getting Started